stefanstrub/LDC-GB/data_generation/doc/docs/running.md

 - `dirname`: gives the name of the subdirectory in which the data product will be saved.

-The pipeline also uses some extra parameters, one of which sets the path to external libraries used by LISANode (`ldc_liborbits`).
-The default path is the one that should be used when running the pipeline with singularity.

 ## Running

-We provide a `runsim` script which controls the execution of the pipeline, on top of `snakemake`: `runsim --help`

-Advanced user may want to directly use the `snakemake` commands, which are numerous: `snakemake --help`
+The pipeline execution is controlled by `snakemake` commands, see:
+`snakemake --help`

 For more documentation, see
 [The SnakeMake officiel documentation](https://snakemake.readthedocs.io/en/stable).